What is the value of volunteering?

 - Volunteering is giving, not taking, contributing, not counting.

-Volunteers are the life blood of the Clallam County Historical Society.
+Volunteers are the life blood of the North Olympic History Center.
 Members of the Board of Directors, also volunteers, are charged with raising funds to operate the day-to-day affairs of the Society's museum and research library, while volunteer staff carry out the tasks that keep the whole organization running smoothly under the guidance of the Executive Director.

-By joining our team, you become part of a unique group of dedicated individuals who can be found at the museum, at the archives, and in the research library, lending their special talents where needed to preserve and share our county history with the community.
+By joining our team, you become part of a unique group of dedicated individuals who can be found in the Archives Storage Facility and in the Research Library, lending their special talents where needed to preserve and share North Olympic Peninsula history with the community.

 If you have any interest and can help us in the following areas, we need YOU!

-- Special Event volunteer, assisting in special programs.
+- Special event volunteers assist in special programs.

 - Fundraising volunteers organize, coordinate, attend, and manage fundraising efforts.

-- Collection volunteers assist in cataloging at the archives and assist with research where needed.
+- Collection volunteers assist in cataloging at the archives and with research where needed.

-- Data input volunteers to enter the collections into the Museum Software database.
+- Data-input volunteers enter the collections into our database.

-- Groundskeeper volunteers to assist in outside maintenance at the Lincoln School Complex.
+- Groundskeeper volunteers assist in outside maintenance on our campus.

-To tell us more about your interests, please fill out our volunteer form and return it to: CCHS, P.O.Box 1327, Port Angeles, WA 98362.
+To tell us more about your interests, please fill out the application and return it to: NOHC, P.O.Box 1327, Port Angeles, WA 98362.